Resolve Git conflicts

 true on Windows and to

-input on Linux and MacOS (for more details, see Dealing with line endings ).
+input on Linux and macOS (for more details, refer to Dealing with line endings).
 You can change the configuration manually by running

 git config --global core.autocrlf true on Windows or

 git config --global core.autocrlf input on Linux and macOS.

 However, MPS can automatically analyze your configuration, warn you if you are about to commit

 CRLF into a remote repository, and suggest setting the

 To enable smart handling of

 CRLF line separators, open the Settings dialog Control+Alt+S, and select the Version Control | Git node on the left.
 Enable the Warn if CRLF line separators are about to be committed option.